 Dynamics 365 Business Central started in 1987.
 It went through more than 30 years of development.
 As compared to SAP Business One that started in 1996 and SAP Business ByDesign in 2007.

-There are about 3 times as many customers using Dynamics 365 Business Central group of ERP as compared to the total of SAP Business One and SAP Business ByDesign combined.
+There are about 3 times as many customers using Microsoft Dynamics 365 group of ERP softwares as compared to the total of SAP Business One and SAP Business ByDesign combined.

 More Options for Deployment

-Such flexibility offers multiple options to customers base on their needs.
+Such flexibility offers multiple options to customers based on their needs.

 There are about twice as many implementation partners in Singapore for Dynamics 365 Business Central as compared to SAP Business One and Business ByDesign combined.
 So, there is a larger pool of Dynamics 365 Business Central consultant resources in Singapore as compared to many other ERPs.

-Dynamics 365 Business Central (The older name was Navision) has a long history in Singapore (since the mid-1990s) as compared to SAP Business One and Business ByDesign.
+Dynamics 365 Business Central (formerly known as Navision) has a long history in Singapore (since the mid-1990s) as compared to SAP Business One and Business ByDesign.
 There are many more people in Singapore with Dynamics 365 Business Central experience.

 True Cloud ERP